jmalloc/grit/README.md

 ### Querying the index

-Whenever you clone a repository with Grit it's added to the index.
+Whenever you clone a repository with Grit, the repository is added to the index.
 The index is a database mapping repository slugs and names to directories.
-It's the second part of Grit that I mentioned back when we were talking about cloning.
+The index is also that second part of Grit that I mentioned back when we were talking about cloning.
 I haven't forgotten.

 The index can be queried to find a repository by slug: